JoaoDiogoDuarte/IACREprintNotifier/README.md

 # Saucy ePrint notifier

-Get IACR ePrint notifications from authors you care about by email.
+Get IACR ePrint notifications from authors you care about by email and Zotero.
 This is done via RSS parsing, hashing and using some free email sending service.
 I made this because I could not find a tool that suited my needs.

 ## Disclaimer on AI generated code